dankearney/two-envelope-problem/solution.md

 ## Solution

-Call the two envelopes A and B. There are four scenarios possible:
+Call the two envelopes A and B. There are four scenarios, each of which can have A be either larger or smaller than B.

-Choose A first, then switch to B;
+Choose A first, B has the larger value, 2A

-Choose A first, then stay with A;
+Choose A first, B has the smaller value, A/2.

-Choose B first, then switch to A;
+Choose B first, B has the larger value, 2A.

-Choose B first, then stay with B.
+Choose B first, B has the smaller value, A/2.

-For each scenario, it's equally likely that A contains the larger value or B does.
 Let's list these out in a table.

 | Scenario          | Value of A | Value of B | Value if you stay | Value if you switch |
 |-------------------|------------|------------|-------------------|---------------------|